Samuel Roxy Rothafel: Life and career

 Often considered his greatest achievement was his eponymous Roxy Theatre at Times Square which opened March 11, 1927.
 He later opened the Radio City Music Hall and the RKO Roxy (later the Center Theatre) in 1932, his last theatrical project.
 The Music Hall featured the precision dance troupe the Roxyettes (later renamed The Rockettes), which Rothafel brought with him from the Roxy Theatre.

 Rothafel has been credited with many movie presentation innovations, including synchronizing orchestral music to movies (in the silent film era) and having multiple projectors to effect seamless reel changes.
 The book The Best Remaining Seats by Ben M. Hall (1961), gives a good overview of the movie palaces of the 1920s and, specifically, of Roxy himself.

 Roxy grew up with a Jewish background that continued to influence him throughout his life.
 In 1923 a journalist noted that Rothafel’s the Regent Roxy theater attempted to appeal to Jewish audiences with its spectacular music capabilities.
 Roxy also hired Hungarian Jewish violinist Eugene Ormandy to play and conduct in his theaters, which boosted Ormandy’s career.
-Roxy was also the target of anti-semitism, as seen in the diary of American author Theodore Dreiser who wrote: “clever Jew who has become managing director of three great movie houses in New York, about Roxy with further racial slurs later on after a 1916 visit to one of his theaters.
+Roxy was also the target of anti-semitism, as seen in the diary of American author Theodore Dreiser who wrote: “clever Jew who has become managing director of three great movie houses in New York, as well as other racial slurs after Dreiser made a 1916 visit to one of Roxy’s theaters.

 Rothafel had health issues in his later life, mainly angina pectoris.
 He died of a heart attack in his sleep on January 13, 1936, in New York City aged 53.
 He is buried in Linden Hill Jewish cemetery in Queens, New York.

 His wife was Rosa Freedman.
 His son was Arthur Ingram Rothafel, journalist, writer and ski reporter.
-His daughter, Beta Rothafel, married Lawrence Harold Levy, the son of Samuel Levy, a New York City lawyer, businessman, and public official, who served as Manhattan Borough President.
+His daughter, Beta Rothafel, married Lawrence Harold Levy, the son of Samuel Levy, a New York City lawyer, businessman, and public official, who served as Manhattan borough president.
 Through Rothafel's granddaughter, Penny (Levy), he is the great-grandfather of actress Amanda Peet.